fzhwenzhou/miscii-isa-manual/docs/miscii-isa-manual-unprivileged.md

 ## 2.3 Basic Integer Computational Instructions
 All the integer computational instructions operate on WLEN bits of values held in the integer register stack.
 ### 2.3.1 Load Integer Instruction
 There is only one instruction belonging to this category: LI (Load integer).
 This is also the only instruction that uses I-type.
-This instruction will push a sign-extended 7-bits immediate number into the stack if the previous instruction is not LI, or shift left the peak of the stack by 7 bits and add the immediate number to it.
+This instruction will push a sign-extended 7-bits immediate number into the stack if the previous instruction is not LI, or shift left the peak of the stack by 7 bits and add the immediate number to it. if the number of consecutive LI instructions times 7 is less than WLEN, then the value pushed will be zero-extended.
 ### 2.3.2 Basic Integer Arithmetic Instruction

 ## 2.4 Control Transfer Instructions